 The principal legislation governing Health & Safety is the Health & Safety at Work etc. Act 1974 and regulations made under this Act (in particular, the Management of Health & Safety at Work Regulations 1999).
-This policy is also in line with non-statutory guidance "Health and safety: Advice on legal duties and powers for local authorities, school leaders, school staff and governing bodies" (DfE February 2014).
+This policy is also in line with non-statutory guidance "Health and safety: responsibilities and duties for schools" (DfE April 2022).